 The tour “Transylvania and Danube Delta” takes you from the “Little Paris of the East” (Bucharest) through the fascinating Transylvania to the Danube Delta, “The natural Paradise of the birds”.
 Meet the locals and enjoy the delicious traditional food!
-Explore one of the few still untouched natural habitats in Europe and relax during a 6 hours cruise in the Danube Delta.
+Explore one of the few still untouched natural habitats in Europe and relax during an outstanding boat tour in the Danube Delta.

-Travel to Sibiu passing through the breathtaking Olt Valley and visit the orthodox monastery Cozia.
+In the morning, visit the Palace of the Parliament, the largest administrative building in Europe and the second largest in the World after the Pentagon building in the USA.
+You depart for Sibiu passing through the breathtaking Olt Valley and visit the medieval orthodox monastery Cozia.
 At noon you arrive in Sibiu, one of the most beautiful medieval towns in Eastern Europe.
-In 2007 Sibiu was voted as European Capital of Culture.
-Enjoy a pleasant walking tour through the pretty old town and visit the Small and the Grand Square, the Liar’s Bridge, the Huet Square and the Lutheran Church.
-In the evening discover the second largest Museum of Icons in Glass in the world and enjoy a delicious traditional dinner at the locals from the small and idyllic mountain village Sibiel.
+In 2007 Sibiu was celebrated as European Capital of Culture and in 2019 was center of the Region of European Gastronomy.
+Enjoy a pleasant walking tour through the Old Town and visit the Small and the Grand Square, the Liar’s Bridge, the Huet Square and the Lutheran Church.
+In the evening discover the second largest Museum of Icons on Glass in the World, where you may enjoy a delicious traditional dinner at the locals from the small and idyllic mountain village Sibiel.
+Overnight in Sibiu.

-This morning, enjoy a scenic ride on the country roads of Transylvania and get to see the small Saxon villages with colorful houses and fortified churches.
-Stop in Medias for an interesting visit at the St. Margaret church.
-Continue towards Biertan, where you will visit the largest church castle in Transylvania.
-Afterwards you arrive in Sighisoara, a medieval citadel listed by UNESCO as World Heritage site.
-During the guided tour you visit the town’s landmark, the Clock Tower, the Church on the Hill and birth house of count Dracula.
+This morning, enjoy a scenic ride on the spectacular country roads of Transylvania and get to see the small Saxon villages with colorful houses and fortified churches.
+Stop in Medias for an interesting visit at the St. Margaret Church with its inclined tower.
+Continue towards Biertan, where you will visit the largest church castle in Transylvania and an important UNESCO World Heritage Site.
+Afterwards you arrive in Sighisoara, another medieval citadel listed by UNESCO as World Heritage site.
+During the guided tour you will visit the town’s landmark, the Clock Tower, the Church on the Hill and the birth house of count Dracula.
 Journey to Brasov.
-Dinner at the hotel.
+Overnight in Brasov.

 Start the day with the city tour of Brasov, which is known as “The Heart of Transylvania”.
-This 800 year old town has preserved almost intact its Old Town and the medieval atmosphere.
+This 800-year-old towns has preserved almost intact its Old Town and the medieval atmosphere.
 Visit the Black Church, the largest gothic construction of its kind between Istanbul and Vienna.
 Afterwards you visit the famous Dracula Castle from Bran.
-The castle was built by the German Saxons in the 14th century and represents today the main attraction in Romania.
+The castle was built by the German Saxons in the 14th century and represents today the main attraction of Romania.
 Return to Brasov.
-Dinner in the hotel.
+Overnight in Brasov.

-Embark this morning on the excursion ship which will take you in the heart of Europe’s best preserved natural habitat.
+Embark this morning on the excursion boat which will take you in the heart of Europe’s best preserved natural habitat.
 The Danube Delta is included in UNESCO’s World Heritage list since 1990, being one of the wildest areas of Europe.
 It is the sanctuary for more than 300 species of birds, being the major migration hub for thousands of birds heading from and to Mongolia, Siberia, India, Africa and China.
 Learn more about the formation of the Danube Delta and about the many bird and fish species living here.
-Enjoy the nature and observe the cormorants, the egrets, swans or pelicans around your ship.
-The lunch will be served onboard the ship.
+Enjoy the nature and a delicious typical lunch.
 In the afternoon return to your hotel in Tulcea and enjoy the rest of the day at leisure.
-Dinner at the hotel.

 Enjoy a scenic ride to Constanta, the largest harbor of the Black Sea and one of the oldest cities in Eastern Europe.
-The guided tour starts at the ancient Ovid Square, where you visit the Archeological Museum with its outstanding collections of ancient statues and jewels and the Roman Mosaic, the largest of its kind in Eastern Europe, aftewards you visit the Orthodox Cathedral St. Peter and Paul.
-Enjoy some free time at the beach in Mamaia, the finest resort of the Romanian Black Sea Coast and then head North to Bucharest, the Romanian capital city.
+The guided tour starts at the ancient Ovidiu Square, where you visit the Archeological Museum with its outstanding collections of ancient statues and jewels.
+Continue with the Roman Mosaic, the largest of its kind in Eastern Europe, and with the Orthodox Cathedral St. Peter and Paul.
+Enjoy some free time at the beach in Mamaia, the finest resort of the Romanian Black Sea Coast and then head North to Bucharest.
 Dinner with folk show and wine at one of the local restaurants.
+Overnight in Bucharest.